Creating a fairer Britain

 Unless specifically set out elsewhere (for example, in Tender documentation), the Commission will trade on its own Terms of Purchase and your attention is drawn to the following point:

-Download the Commission's Standard Purchase Order Terms and Conditions (Word).
+Download the Commission's terms and conditions:

 The contract award criteria will generally be published in either the advert, notice or tender documents.
 In general terms this will require suppliers to offer the best value for money, linked to the ability to meet the business needs and provide assurances that the offer is realistic and sustainable.
 The commission will usually consider whole life costs evaluation process.